The Working Girls: Production

 and she wanted to do—something graceful and sexy."
-She says that choreographed the number together.
+She says they choreographed the number together.

 Rothman felt the ending of the film was hopeful although "there is no more employment possibility for these people at the end than there was at the beginning.
 But they have developed certain strengths.
 They have developed a certain strength of character.
 They have gone through adversity and they have prevailed and they’ve survived the adversity, older and wiser but not deterred from their ambitions.
 They will carry on.
 They will go on."

 Critical reception

+Rotten Tomatoes gives the film a rating of 31% on its Popcorn meter.

 Film Fanatic said "While its weak ensemble storyline ultimately makes this one of Rothman’s lesser efforts, it’s certainly worth a look by followers of slyly subversive feminist cinema."

 Screen Slate said Rotham "crafted an apparently playful but deeply personal statement about the importance of autonomy in both the bedroom and the workplace."

 The Chicago Reader felt the film "finds Rothman plainly fed up with the limitations of the exploitation genre, and the wit, stylistic assurance, and feminist subtexts she was able to insert in her earlier work in the field... are largely lacking here."

 Mondo Digital called the film "a surprisingly benign and sunny film...
 While it doesn't have quite the same satirical snap as her [Rothman's] finest work, there's plenty to enjoy here as the plot careens from one absurd situation to another, and even better, it provides a great snapshot of '70s SoCal...
 Rothman's gift for swerving dialogue in unpredictable directions is still present here in abundance as even the most disreputable characters display a verbal flair and generous disposition."

 A retrospective of Rothman's work said the film "may just be her masterpiece... the political subtext that had colored her earlier works had become the outright text, with sex work, equity in the workplace, and abuse becoming the focal points to each of her characters’ conflicts.
 What the film may lack in production values compared to her New World productions, it more than makes up for in the sophistication of Rothman’s compositions."